neyosoft/chuck-norris-jokes/README.md

 # Chuck Norris Jokes

-Create and use random chuch norris jokes in your PHP application.
+Create and use random chuck norris jokes in your PHP application.

 ## Installation